oyranos-cms/oyranos-cms.github.io/wiki/Monitor_Configuration.md

 Possibly controls are brighness, contrast, LUT's, auto adjustment features ...

-Candiates for holding a according API are Xorg or HAL.
+Candidates for holding a according API are Xorg or HAL.
 Work is already done in the ddccontrol project.
 Of course Xorg includes i2c capabilities, which is under [discussion](http://lists.freedesktop.org/archives/xorg/2007-August/027105.html)